cnsuhao/engine1/ReadMe.md

 ## Creating the Sofware Developmenet Kit (SDK)

+In the BioGears source code tree is an sdk folder.
+This folder provides examples of how to use BioGears.
-BioGears provides an SDK that contains all the files needed to integrate its libraries into your application.
+During the build and install, all the files needed to integrate its libraries into your application are placed into this folder.
+External applications only need to reference this directory for headers and libraries for their build.
 The SDK contains the following folders
-- bin - binaries and xml datafiles
 - include - headers files needed for code integration
 - lib - libraries needed for code integration
 - howto - a set of simple drivers (in both C++ and Java) showing how to use BioGears

+Note, your application will still need to execute within the bin directory as it has the binaries and data files in it.

+There is a CMakeLists.txt in the sdk folder that you can also run to build and run any of the provided howto examples.
+You can edit the BioGearsEngineHowTo.cpp to run a particular example.
-The SDK requires both the data generated from the genData script option, as well as patient state data generated from the genStates script option.
+When running the SDK, it requires both the data generated from the genData script option, as well as patient state data generated from the genStates script option.
 To generate these patient states, exeute the following option :

-Once you have build the code base, you must generate the data required by the BioGears engine.
 Execute the following script from the bin directory:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash
 cmake -DTYPE:STRING=genStates -P ../cmake/Scripts.cmake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the INSTALL target to copy the header files and libraries required to integrate BioGears into your application.
-Headers will be copied to the sdk/include directory Libraries will be copied to the sdk/lib directory
-And your bin directory is still your valid working directory.
-There is a CMake file in the sdk folder that will build an executable with a collection of howto files that demostraight how to use the BioGears API.
-Choose the examples to run in the BioGearsEngineHowTo.cpp file.
 There is also an example of using a Java based BioGears interface with an eclipse project you can explore as well.

 ## Programmatics